Logo

 Maurice Sendak drew inspiration and influences from a vast number of painters, musicians, and authors.

-Maurice Sendak and Mickey Mouse were born in the same year and Maurice Sendak described Mickey as a source of joy and pleasure while growing up.
+Mickey Mouse was created in the year Maurice Sendak was born, 1928, and Maurice Sendak described Mickey as being a source of joy and pleasure for him while growing up.

 The 2012 season of Pacific Northwest Ballet's The Nutcracker, for which Maurice Sendak designed the set and costumes, was dedicated to his memory.